Save yourself! This holiday season keep your cavewoman snoozing.

 I started a book gift list two posts back.
 I know that finding the right gift is tough.
 I’m hoping my list helps:

 This book is a perfect gift for a woman at any age (14+).
-It’s a true story about an American who spied for England behind enemy lines in France.
+It’s a true story about an American woman who spied on behalf of England behind enemy lines in France.
 A Woman of No Importance the Untold Story of the American Spy Who Helped Win World War II by Sonia Purnell left me absolutely floored.
 This book falls into the historical non-fiction genre and the author knocks it out of the park having researched and written the book in such a way that you can almost feel the Gestapo just steps behind Virginia as she flees France.
 Review: an incredible read and you’ll never forget Virginia. ♥

 Pearl Five